gregstanley/gregstanley.github.io/_posts/2019-04-13-Accesibility-and-Chrome.md

 ---
 layout: post
 title: Accessibility
-categories:
-  - software
+categories: software
-  - web
-  - accessibility
-tags:
-  - chrome
+tags: chrome accessibility
 ---

 I'm fairly sure that if I did a survey of the features I use, or indeed am even aware of, for pretty much any piece of them I probably wouldn't even hit 50%.